chocolatey/choco-wiki/HelpersWriteChocolateyFailure.md

 Example: `'7zip'`

 ### $failureMessage
-This is the message logged back to the main chocolatey window..
+This is the message logged back to the main Chocolatey window..
 Example: `"$($_.Exception.Message)"`

 ## Examples